Music

 Faculty

-Jane Ellsworth, Stephan Friel, Donald Goodwin, Jody Graves, Amanda Howard-Phillips, Jenny Kellogg, John Marshall, Jonathan Middleton, Andrew Plamondon, Kristina Ploeger-Hekmatpanah, Ben Robertson, Nicole Sonbert, Michael Waldrop, Sheila Woodward.
-(See the Music Program web page for a full listing of all applied faculty.)
+Jane Ellsworth, Stephan Friel, Jody Graves, Amanda Howard-Phillips, John Marshall, Jonathan Middleton, Andrew Plamondon, Kristina Ploeger-Hekmatpanah, Ben Luca Robertson, Nicole Sonbert, Michael Waldrop, Sheila Woodward.
+(Review the Music Program web page for a full listing of all applied faculty.)

 Degrees